Jens Meiert

 Some endtags are explicitly forbidden, like this or this one or that one, according to the HTML 4.01 spec.
 Granted, the wording of the DTD is not as clearcut.

-David, basically because of cost of problem vs. cost of solution considerations, especially since my blog uses Wordpress (which in turn uses XHTML by default).
+David, because of cost of problem vs. cost of solution and because my blog uses WordPress (which uses XHTML by default).

 5. On June 2, 2008, 16:19 CEST, Gunnar Bittersmann said: